-It feels off-grid, and strictly speaking it is.
-But it's off-grid for cissies if we're honest, with electricity provided by a generator in an outbuilding that fires up all the mod cons you might need, including a dishwasher, washing machine, TV and DVD.
+It feels off-grid, and strictly speaking it is, although electricity provided by a generator in an outbuilding fires up all the mod cons you might need, including a dishwasher, washing machine, TV and DVD.
 There is a mobile reception, but it's erratic, and wifi too, although it's not really up to much more than checking emails.
 But then you don't come to the middle of Bodmin Moor to watch movies.
 Indeed you could walk in almost any direction and find something interesting: the cottage sits within seven acres of its own grounds and the landscape is special, with ancient field systems and bronze age settlements and stone circles to explore, not to mention 'Brown Willy' – at 420m above sea level, Cornwall's highest peak – which is just an hour's stroll away.
 It's great for families (though probably not for under-5s), and one well-behaved dog is welcome.
 It's also worth remembering that despite the bumpy journey to to get here, you are only fifteen minutes from the A30, Cornwall's main arterial road.
 Quite the perfect escape, then, for those who want to get away from it all – but not too far.

 Are you the owner?